 Applying Online with a Poor Credit Score

-You will often find 2 types of online applications, one type is for those (a) with excellent or good credit history, and the other for those (b) with fair or bad / no credit history.
+You will often find two types of online applications: one for those (a) with excellent or good credit history, and the other for those (b) with fair or bad / no credit history.

 Although most instant cards require you to meet high criteria, this isn’t always the case.
-You can still find suitable offers for poor credit that also have the “instant decision” feature.
+You can still find suitable offers for poor credit with the “instant decision” feature.

-If you belong to the second category, it’s in your best interest to find instant cards that initially perform a so-called “soft search” of your credit history.
-With the soft search, the issuer will do a basic credit verification check that doesn’t leave a trace on your credit file.
-It also doesn’t affect your credit rating, but it still gives enough information to estimate whether you’re likely to get approved.
+If you belong to the second category, finding instant cards that initially perform a so-called “soft search” of your credit history is in your best interest.
+With soft searching, the issuer will do a basic credit verification check that doesn’t leave a trace on your credit file.
+It also doesn’t affect your credit rating, but it gives enough information to estimate whether you will get approved.

-It’s important to note here that the results of the soft search aren’t always definite.
-Even if the initial results are positive, a full credit check might yield a negative result.
+It’s important to note that soft search results aren’t always definite.
+A full credit check might yield a negative outcome even if the initial results are positive.
 All this shouldn’t discourage you from applying online if you have a bad credit rating.
 Applying online is fast and convenient, especially with instant response cards.
-However, it’s important to check whether you’re eligible for a card before you submit your application.
+However, checking whether you’re eligible for a card before submitting your application is essential.

 Information Collected by the Lenders for Instant Cards

-It doesn’t matter if you’re applying for a fast decision card or some other.
-Neither does it matter whether you’re applying for it online or in person.
-Your issuer will have to collect certain information before you can get approved for a card.
-They will go through your credit history, verify the information you’ve provided, and more.
+It doesn’t matter if you’re applying for a fast-decision card.
+It doesn’t matter whether you’re applying for it online or in person.
+Your issuer must collect certain information before you can get approved for a card.
+They will review your credit history, verify the information you provided, and more.
 To ensure that the process is as quick and easy as possible, it’s best to have the following information at hand when you’re making your application:

 - Personal information.
 This includes your name and contact information.
-You will need to provide proof of identity, typically in the form of an ID card, driving license, or in some cases passport.
+You must provide proof of identity, typically an ID card, driving license, or passport.

 - Address.
 Your current home address is a must.
-You will need to state your accommodation status, aka if you own the home or rent it, and how long you’ve been at the address.
+You must state your accommodation status, i.e., whether you own or rent the home, and how long you’ve been at the address.

 - Previous address.
 This will be necessary if you’ve recently moved to your current address.
-Most issuers will pay attention to how often you change addresses and will consider you have better financial stability if you don’t move often.
+Most issuers will pay attention to how often you change addresses and consider you to have better financial stability if you don’t move frequently.

 - Employment.
-You will need to state your job title and provide the contact information of your employer.
+You must state your job title and provide your employer’s contact information.
 Again, the longer you’ve held the job, the better, as it’s a sign of stability.

 - Finances.
-Your issuer will need to have information about your salary and your bank account.
+Your issuer must have information about your salary and bank account.
 This lets them know whether you can afford to take on the credit card.

 - Credit history.
-This is among the most vital pieces of information collected by your card issuer.
-They look at your credit history, how much credit you’ve taken in the past, how quickly you paid it back, whether you’ve paid it back on time or not, etc.
+This is among the most vital pieces of information your card issuer collects.
+They look at your credit history, how much credit you’ve taken in the past, how quickly you paid it back, whether you paid it back on time, etc.

-These are just examples of the information collected by issuers, and different issuers might ask you to provide some additional information.
-Regardless, when you’re applying for a fast decision offer, it’s good to have all this information at hand to make the process go even smoother.
+These are just examples of the information collected by issuers, and different issuers might ask you to provide additional information.
+Having all this information when applying for a fast decision offer makes the process smoother.

-How Long Does it Take to Get Instant Approval Card?
+How Long Does it Take to Get an Instant Approval Card?

-While instant cards allow you to get approved immediately if you meet the requirements, this doesn’t mean that you can start using your card as soon as the next day.
-Primarily, you might have to wait until you receive the necessary paperwork in your mail.
-Even if the issuer allows you to digitally sign the paperwork online, you will still have to wait until your card physically arrives at your address.
+While instant cards allow you to get approved immediately if you meet the requirements, this doesn’t mean you can start using your card as soon as the next day.
+You might have to wait until you receive the necessary paperwork in your mail.
+Even if the issuer allows you to sign the paperwork online digitally, you will still have to wait until your card arrives at your address.
 This can usually take anywhere between 7 and 10 business days.

-Certain issuers do ship the cards overnight for high-net-worth persons, and some give you the option to request overnight shipping.
-Keep in mind, however, that this might come at a cost as some issuers charge a fee of up to $35 (or more) if you request your card to arrive in 1 or 2 business days.
-If you’re in a hurry to start using your new card, you can look for issuers that offer instant card numbers.
+Certain issuers ship the cards overnight for high-net-worth persons, and some give you the option to request overnight shipping.
+However, remember that this might come at a cost, as some issuers charge a fee of up to $35 (or more) if you request your card to arrive in 1 or 2 business days.
+If you’re hurrying to use your new card, you can look for issuers offering instant card numbers.
 These issuers offer you all the essential information that allows you to use your card before you physically have it with you.

 How Does an Online Application Work?